Welcome to the University of Houston-Clear Lake College of Education TXVSN-approved course listings.

 UHCL offers one three-credit graduate course for non-experienced online instructors:

 Plus a choice of three courses for experienced online instructors:

 - INST 6137: Technology and eLearning,

 - INST 6037: Advanced Technology Applications, and

 Each course is rigorous and comprehensive.
 Students completing the courses leave with a great deal of new knowledge, skills, and concepts.
 In addition, they earn three graduate hours of graduate credit for each completed course.
 Courses are scheduled in intensive eight-week semesters.
 Any of the TXVSN-approved courses taken at UHCL can be applied to the university’s 36-credit master’s degree in instructional technology.

 The North American Council for Online Learning: National Standards of Quality for Online Teaching

 - INST 6437 Interactive Distance Learning

-TEA has announced key partnerships to implement critical functions of the Texas Virtual School Network (TXVSN), including professional development for teaching online.
-Prior to teaching courses offered via the TXVSN, teachers are required to take TXVSN-approved professional development that specifically focuses on learning to teach effectively in the online environment.
+TEA has established key partnerships to implement critical functions of the Texas Virtual School Network (TXVSN), including professional development for teaching online.
+Prior to teaching courses offered via the TXVSN, teachers are required to successfully complete TXVSN-approved professional development that specifically focuses on learning to teach effectively in the online environment.
 Information about course offerings, professional development, and participation in the TXVSN is available online at http://www.txvsn.org.